omprakash0702/DocuQuery_AI/README.md

   - Text and code files
 - Automatic file type detection
 - Text extraction from PDFs using `pdfplumber`
-- OCR fallback for scanned documents using `pytesseract`
+- OCR fallback for scanned documents using `OpenAI vision`
 - PDF page preview using `pdf2image`
 - AI-powered question answering using LLM-based RAG
 - REST API-based backend using Flask